-The Brookings Institution just released a list of the 25 US billionaires with the most political power
+The Brookings Institution just released a list of the 25 US billionaires with the most political power in the planet.
+Why have we ceded control to a handful of individual sociopaths?

 The Brookings Institution think-tank has just released a list of the 25 US billionaires with the most political power.
 You can access an interactive graphic here.